-In accordance with Article 23 of the Rules, the conditions for entering the exam are:
+In accordance with the Paragraph 23 of the Rules, prerequisites for attending the exam are:

-- all tutorials must be completed,

-- an average of three partial exams must be 50.01 % or more,
+- all tutorials must have been attended and approved, - an average of three partial exams must be at least 60,00 %, - approved seminars.

-- completed seminars.

-5. Final assessment and examination of knowledge and skills (Course Exam)
+5. Final evaluation of knowledge and skills (Course Exam)

-Assessment is being implemented with written test exam with questions of an optional type.
-Students which passed exam must then complete the oral part of the exam.
+Student knowledge is evaluated by a written test exam (multiple choice questions).
+Students which passed the written exam must then pass the oral part of the exam.